SkylineCommunications/dataminer-docs-connectors/connector/doc/ComRex_ACCESS_MultiRack.md

 The element has following data pages:

 - **General**: Displays general information about the device.

-- **Login** page button: Contains the WebSocket status, Password, Login button, and Login Status.
+- **General/Login**: Contains the WebSocket statusses, Password, Login button, and Login Statusses.

+- **License Manager**: Shows a list of all the licenses on the device.
+- **Instance Settings**: Shows instance specific settings.
+- **Network Manager**: Shows device wide network settings.
+- **Global Settings**: Shows device wide settings.
+For example: NTP, AE67, ...

+- **Overview**: Shows a tree view with all the instances and there connections, profiles and channels.
 - **Connections**: Displays the Peers Table.
 With the right-click menu of the table, you can connect, disconnect, add, edit, or delete a peer.
-  **Profiles:** Contains the Profiles Table.
+- **Profiles:** Contains the Profiles Table.
 - **Channels**: Displays channels and channel options.

+## Notes
+If a websocket loses connection there is no way to recover it.
+This means the element will need to be restarted.